phyleria/wth-write-a-thon/CONTRIBUTING.md

-# 🤝 Contributing to the WriteTech Hub Write-A-Thon Challenge Series
+# Contributing to the WriteTech Hub Write-A-Thon Challenge Series

 Thank you for your interest in contributing to the Write-a-Ton Challenge, an initiative by WriteTech Hub (WTH) to help technical writers build real-world skills and portfolios.

-## 📌 Who Can Contribute?
+## Who can contribute?

 You can contribute to this repository by: